jkillingsworth/jkillingsworth.com/_posts/2021-02-25-generalizing-the-coin-toss-markov-model.md

     \end{document}
 {% endlatex %}

 Each element contains the probability that the system terminates in the corresponding state after the final coin toss.
-Since our model is symmetrical about the initial state, there is a symmetry to the resulting values in the final outcome.
+Since our model is symmetric about the initial state, there is a symmetry to the resulting values in the final outcome.

 ## Equality Constraints